nchifor/Eva-jenkins-cicd-repo/README.md

 ## Devops-fully-automated-infracture-deployment-with-Jenkins
 Fully automated and secured Terraform infra pipeline

-Testing the webhook.....

 ## CICD Infra setup
 1) ###### GitHub setup
-    Fork GitHub Repository by using the existing repo "effulgencetech-devops-fully-automated-infra" (https://github.com/Michaelgwei86/jenkins_with_terraform_deployment.git)
+    Fork GitHub Repository by using the existing repo "jenkins-cicd-repo" (https://github.com/HILL-TOPCONSULTANCY/jenkins-cicd-repo.git)
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - **Fork repository "effulgencetech-devops-fully-automated-infra" (https://github.com/Michaelgwei86/jenkins_with_terraform_deployment.git) & name it "effulgencetech-devops-fully-automated-infra.git"**
+    - Fork repository "jenkins-cicd-repo" (https://github.com/HILL-TOPCONSULTANCY/jenkins-cicd-repo.git) & name it "jenkins-cicd-repo.git"
     - Clone your newly created repo to your local

 2) ###### Jenkins
     - Create an **Amazon Linux 2 VM** instance and call it "Jenkins"
-    - Instance type: t2.large
+    - Instance type: t2.medium
     - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AdministratorAccess"**
     - Launch Instance
     - After launching this Jenkins server, attach a tag as **Key=Application, value=jenkins**
-    - SSH into the instance and Run the following commands in the **jenkins-install.sh** file
+    - SSH into the instance and Run the following commands in the **jenkins.sh** file found in the **installation-files** directory

-3) ###### Slack
-    - **Join the slack channel https://devopswithmike.slack.com/archives/C0590M8QZ97**
-    - **Join into the channel "#developers"**

 ### Jenkins setup
 1) #### Access Jenkins